abidanchan/Real-Time-Etheruem-Price-Plugin/README.md

 Download the plugin and upload to wordpress and activate it.
 Once it is activated use the shortcode [ethprice] to display prices.
 # Using Shortcode
 You can use this shorcode [ethprice] in pages, posts and widgets.
 It will display prices.
+# Live Example
+This plugin is used on this website.
+Check right side widget of this websote: https://www.earningvalley.com/